harini-spec/Capstone-Project-Backend/README.md

 - Get user ID from token
 - O/P: List of user preferences

-`POST/Health log`
+`POST/Health log` [No Health status for height (NoStatus will be health status), for weight -> BMI]
-- I/P: value, metric
+- I/P: value, pref Id
 - Metric ID, User Id - user preference ID
 - Check if log already added for today i.e., check if preference id and today's date are present already
     - If so, send error - Already added